The interests of the Tory party are very often diametrically opposed to those of most workers. However it would be a mistake to be complacent.

 In the United States it is the Republican party which picks up a majority of white working class support, while the Democrats are increasingly considered the party of ethnic minorities and wealthy city liberals.
 There is no shame in that of course, but it’s a welcome reminder that the left should not take working class voters for granted.

 The interests of the Tory party are very often diametrically opposed to those of most workers.
 Yet it would be a mistake to be complacent.
 Rightly or wrongly, the Tories are far more in tune with the working class than we are some of the really big issues.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.